grausas/student-portal-fe/README.md

 # :mortar_board: Student Portal

+This project was created only for demo purposes.
-Demo CRUD project where you can add students, groups and courses.
+CRUD based project where you can manage data of students, groups and courses.

 ## :hammer: Built With